zakk0610/riscv-elf-psabi-doc/riscv-elf.md

 arguments are either `0` (`false`) or `1` (`true`).

 A null pointer (for all types) has the value zero.

+`__fp16` type is treated as storage specifiers and promoted immediately to single-precision `float` before any arithmetic operations.
+When `zfh` extension is enabled, `__fp16` becomes the arithmetic types, it means any arithmetic operations are done using native half precision instructions witout promotion.
+In RISC-V, `__fp16` type can be a function argument or a return type.

 `_Complex` types have the same layout as a struct containing two fields of the corresponding real type (`float`, `double`, or `long double`), with the first